Revised: February 1, 2023

 CHANGES PRIOR TO DEPARTURE – Journese will assess a fee for each customer-initiated change to the reservation after receipt of payment, and additional airline, hotel and/or supplier fees or fare/price differentials may also be charged.
 Any change made will result in the reservation being re-priced at the rate in effect at the time of the change.
 A “name change” constitutes a cancellation and cancellation fees will apply.

 CANCELLATIONS & REFUNDS – Journese will assess a fee for cancellations, which will not exceed the total vacation package price.
-Additional airline, hotel and/or supplier fees may also be charged.
+Additional airline, hotel, travel agent, and/or supplier cancellation fees may also be charged.
 Once travel has begun, there will be no refunds for any unused or partially used travel component for any reason.
 While every effort will be made to provide all items on the travel itinerary as booked, Journese reserves the right to cancel or alter any reservation for any reason prior to departure.
 Should this occur, refunds will be made without any further obligation by Journese.
+Except where prohibited by law, Journese reserves the right to issue Future Travel Credit (“FTC”) in lieu of refunds at its sole discretion, in the event of cancellations caused by events or circumstances beyond its reasonable control, including but not limited to, acts of governments, epidemics, medical quarantines, severe weather conditions, war, hostilities, or terrorist acts or threats.
+The FTC is not transferable, non-refundable, has no cash value and cannot be used to purchase a travel protection plan.
+FTC is issued with expiration dates and must be used prior to expiration.
+Standard change and cancellation policies apply to bookings made with FTC.
+Journese offers trip protection plans which cover changes and cancellations which must be purchased at . time of booking.
+Trip Protection Plan payments are nonrefundable and nontransferable.

 WITH RESPECT TO THE TRAVEL ARRANGEMENTS MADE IN CONNECTION WITH THIS TRANSACTION, JOURNESE REPRESENTS AND ACTS AS AGENT FOR DISCLOSED PRINCIPALS AND INDEPENDENT CONTRACTORS, INCLUDING CARRIERS, TRANSPORTATION COMPANIES, TOUR OPERATORS, WHOLESALERS, SERVICE COMPANIES, HOTELS, ETC. JOURNESE IS NOT RESPONSIBLE OR LIABLE FOR ANY ACTS, OMISSIONS, FINANCIAL STABILITY, DELAYS OR CHANGES BY ANY OF THESE ENTITIES.
-NEITHER JOURNESE NOR ANY OF ITS REPRESENTATIVES SHALL BE OR BECOME LIABLE OR RESPONSIBLE FOR ANY LOSS, INJURY, DAMAGE TO PERSON, PROPERTY, OR OTHERWISE IN CONNECTION WITH ANY ACCOMMODATIONS, TRANSPORTATION OR OTHER SERVICES RESULTING DIRECTLY OR INDIRECTLY FROM ANY EXTRAORDINARY CIRCUMSTANCES, INCLUDING BUT NOT LIMITED TO ACTS OF GOD, DANGERS INCIDENT TO THE SEA, FIRE, BREAKDOWN IN MACHINERY, ACTS OF GOVERNMENTS, DE JURE OR DE FACTO, WAR, HOSTILITIES, CIVIL DISTURBANCES, STRIKES, RIOTS, THEFTS, EPIDEMICS, MEDICAL QUARANTINES, CUSTOMS REGULATIONS, DEFAULTS, DELAYS OR CANCELLATIONS OF OR CHANGES IN ITINERARY, ROUTING OR SCHEDULES FROM ANY CAUSE BEYOND THE CONTROL OF JOURNESE OR FROM ANY LOSS OR DAMAGE RESULTING FROM INSUFFICIENT OR IMPROPERLY ISSUED PASSPORTS, VISAS OR OTHER DOCUMENTS.
+NEITHER JOURNESE NOR ANY OF ITS REPRESENTATIVES SHALL BE OR BECOME LIABLE OR RESPONSIBLE FOR (I) ANY LOSS, INJURY, DAMAGE TO PERSON, PROPERTY, OR OTHERWISE IN CONNECTION WITH ANY ACCOMMODATIONS, TRANSPORTATION OR OTHER SERVICES RESULTING DIRECTLY OR INDIRECTLY FROM ANY EXTRAORDINARY CIRCUMSTANCES, INCLUDING BUT NOT LIMITED TO ACTS OF GOD, DANGERS INCIDENT TO THE SEA, FIRE, DEFECTS IN VEHICLES, MACHINERY OR EQUIPMENT BREAKDOWN OR MALFUNCTION, ACTS OF GOVERNMENTS, DE JURE OR DE FACTO, WAR, HOSTILITIES, TERRORIST ACTS OR THREATS, CIVIL DISTURBANCES, STRIKES, RIOTS, THEFTS, EPIDEMICS, MEDICAL QUARANTINES, CUSTOMS AND IMMIGRATION REGULATIONS, ENVIRONMENTAL OR WEATHER CONDITIONS, DEFAULTS, DELAYS OR CANCELLATIONS OF OR CHANGES IN ITINERARY, ROUTING OR SCHEDULES OR FROM ANY CAUSE BEYOND THE CONTROL OF JOURNESE OR (II) ANY LOSS OR DAMAGE RESULTING FROM INSUFFICIENT OR IMPROPERLY ISSUED PASSPORTS, VISAS OR OTHER GOVERNMENT DOCUMENTS.

 The "Customer Identification and Proof of Citizenship" section of this document (see below) is intended to assist you with your travel plans but does not necessarily represent complete and up-to-date travel information for your specific plans.